* GE to focus on aviation, power, healthcare

 Flannery's changes repudiate much of Immelt's vision of a "digital industrial" company that builds software to manage and optimize GE's jet engines, power plants, locomotives and other products.

-Conglomerates are out of favor on Wall Street, where investors prefer to bet on specific industries rather than a mixed portfolio.
+Conglomerates have long been out of favor on Wall Street, where investors prefer to bet on specific industries rather than a mixed portfolio.